 From global challenges to economic opportunities

-The limited availability of raw materials, together with worldwide phenomena such as base metal and high-tech metal supply risks, fossil fuel depletion and climate change urges us to radically opt for the sustainable management of natural resources.
-This challenge can be transformed into an economic opportunity, by for example re-invigorating the mining industry in a sustainable way and stimulating the recycling industry.
-This requires a shift in economic and business models but also in the education and training of the professionals who will be developing these models.
-There is a clearly identified need for professionals with a holistic overview on resource management and up-to-date processing technologies, that are familiar with sustainability concepts and possess an innovative mind-set to boost the economic importance of this sector.
-SINReM delivers such “T-shaped professionals”, who have a broad overview on the entire value chain with basic expertise and insight in all of its aspects, which is combined with specialised expertise in one particular field.
-They focus on developing novel technology, engineering and re-inventing materials cycles and the value chain to make them more sustainable and economically superior in order to strengthen European industry.
-Large industrial players active in this field, as well as small and medium enterprises have determinedly expressed the needs for professionals with such a profile.
+The limited availability of raw materials, together with worldwide phenomena such as base metal and high-tech metal supply risks, fossil fuel depletion and climate change urges us to radically adapt to a sustainable management of natural resources.
+This challenge can be transformed into an economic opportunity.
+The re-invigoration of the mining industry in a sustainable way and the stimulation of the recycling industry are good examples of how the move to sustainable management are providing such opportunities.
+This requires a shift in economic and business models but also in the education and training of the professionals who will be developing these new models.
+There is a clearly identified need for professionals that have a holistic overview on resource management and up-to-date processing technologies.
+Individuals that are familiar with sustainability concepts and possess an innovative mind-set to boost the economic importance of this sector.
+SINReM delivers such “T-shaped professionals” who have a broad overview on the entire value chain with basic expertise and insight in all of its aspects, with a specialised expertise in one particular field.
+These proffesionals will focus on developing novel technology, engineering and re-inventing materials cycles and the value chain to make them more sustainable and economically superior in order to strengthen European industry.
+Large industrial players active in this field, as well as small and medium enterprises have determinedly expressed the need for professionals with such skills, knowledge and abilities.

-T-shaped professionals making the value chain more sustainable
+T-shaped professionals that make the value chain more sustainable

-On a global scale, there is currently a wide variety of specialists and professionals available who each often act within the boundaries of their own domain.
+On a global scale there is currently a wide variety of specialists and professionals available that act within the boundaries of their own domain.
 These specialists often lack the broader overview on alternative techniques available to make the entire value chain more sustainable and tackle specific supply risk challenges by looking at the issues from a value chain perspective within a multidisciplinary context.
-As a consequence, it is not always the most sustainable, effective, social, economic and/or environment-friendly solution that is designed and developed for problems related to supply risk challenges of raw materials and reduction of waste emissions.
+As a consequence, it is not always the most sustainable, effective, social, economic and/or environmentally-friendly solution that is designed and developed for the problems related to supply risk challenges of raw materials and reduction of waste emissions.
 SINReM deals with this issue by delivering graduates who will have learnt to develop sustainable solutions for supply risk challenges and environmental problems from an entire value chain perspective and within a multidisciplinary context.